• Skip to main content

 • You can use the fold and bend test while buying a brisket.
 All you need to do is fold the two ends of the brisket and examine how many folds you get.
 More number of folds means more tender meat.

-• It’s recommended to use a 14 inches knife to trim the brisket.
+• It’s recommended to use a 14-inch knife to trim the brisket.

 • You should trim a colder brisket since it’s easy to trim it.